 How the layout tags work

-The <b:if> function tells Blogger we are setting conditions for the following section of content.
+function tells Blogger we are setting conditions for the following section of content.To control whether elements are displayed for a particular page type (ie: index, archive or item pages) we add the

-After this tag, we add the code or content to be displayed.
-Then finally we close of the b:if conditional statement with a </b:if> tag.
+statement, and complete this by stating which type of page where we would like this content to be displayed.After this tag, we add the code or content to be displayed.
+Then finally we close of the b:if conditional statement with a

-Trust me, this is not as complicated as it sounds!
+tag.Trust me, this is not as complicated as it sounds!
 Let me give you an example.

 If I wanted to display a "Welcome to my blog" message only on the home page, I could use the following section of code:

-<b:if cond='data:page.type == &quot;index&quot;'>
+<b:if cond='data:page.type == "index"'>

 Welcome to my blog!